MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 - WebFormSession

 > [!NOTE]
-> The tables listed below have been removed from the enhanced data model and will not be available in the [Power Pages Management app](#edit-a-site-by-using-the-power-pages-management-app):
+> These tables have been removed from the enhanced data model and will not be available in the [Power Pages Management app](#edit-a-site-by-using-the-power-pages-management-app):
 >  - Ad
 >  - Poll
 >  - Poll Option